kenirwin/SortTetris/README.md

 5. Create the database tables by one of two methods:
    * Automated: Use a web browser to go to 'install/index.php'
    * OR Manual: Use the `tables.sql` file to create the table in your mysql database

+### Optional additional installation instructions

+1. Allow supervisors to register by altering several settings in `global_settings.php`:
+ * $allow_supervisor_registration - when set to true, supervisors may register
+ * $display_supervisor_reg_links - when true, links appear to the registration form.
+(If false, but registration is allowed, registering supervisors would have to know how to find the registration link directly.)
+ * $require_supervisor_confirmation - when true, the site administrator would have to activate registering supervisors in the Admin module (see below)
+ * $display_institution_select - when true, the institutional login link will appear on the game page.
+If false, an institutional player would have to have a direct link to their an institution URL in order to play as a logged-in user.

+2. Access administrative function using the  $allow_admin variable.
+When true, the ./admin URL will function.
+You should not activate this setting until you have password-protected the admin directory.

+3. Turn on the sound!
+If you server supports playing mp3 audio, set `$audioOK = true` in `global_settings.php`.
+By default it is set to false because servers without support for this feature may hang significantly if the setting is turned on.

+4. Use Google Analytics.
+You may add a Google Analytics ID to the $google_analytics_id variable in `global_settings.php` to track use of the program in Google Analytics.

-6. To allow supervisors to registerfor a login on your website, you will want to obtain a ReCaptcha API key pair to limit bogus registrations.
-You can do so at: https://developers.google.com/recaptcha/docs/start .
+5. Protect your site using Captcha.
+To limit bogus activity on the Supervisor functions, it is strongly recommended that you use Google's ReCaptcha service.
+Obtain a ReCaptcha API key pair at: https://developers.google.com/recaptcha/docs/start .
 Once you have done so, add them to the global_settings.php file and set `$using_captcha` to true.

-The `global_settings.php` file includes an `$audioOK` variable; by default it is set to false.
-If your server supports playing mp3 audio, you can set it to true.
-(Servers without support for this feature may hang significantly if the setting is turned on, so the default is to false.)

-You may add a Google Analytics ID to the appropriate variable in `global_settings.php` to track use of the program in Google Analytics.

-## Configuration
+## Game Configuration

 The `settings/settings_*` files define the configuration for the games.
 By default, the program displays a list of public games configurations, including all of those included with the initial download.
 Game configurations can be made public or private in individual `settings_` files.